dayvar14/cq-app/README.md

 the sent question.

 ### Get started with Anaconda
-To install anaconda go to https://docs.anaconda.com/anaconda/install/
+To learn more about installing anaconda, go [here](https://docs.anaconda.com/anaconda/install/)

 After installing anaconda, we need to create a anaconda environment